Deploying Example eBPF Programs On Local Host

 section.

-The Program Id can be used to perform a bpfman get
+The Program Id can be used to perform a bpfman get program

 to retrieve all relevant program